OutSystems/docs-product/src/develop/data/query/fetch-data-nl.md

 ![Ask for data using human language](images/nl-get-data-ss.png)

-While you write your request, Service Studio provides suggestions based on context for the name of entities, attributes, and variables.
+While you write your request, Service Studio provides suggestions based on context for the name of entities, attributes, variables, and functions.

 Use these suggestions to become more productive and to ensure you get the most reliable results.
-For example, if you have multiple attributes with the same name, use the right sugestion to quickly and accurately define the correct attribute.
+For example, if you have multiple attributes with the same name, use the right suggestion to quickly and accurately define the correct attribute.

 ![Dropdown with suggestions for entity name](images/nl-suggestion-ss.png)

-### Examples
+### Use cases

-Since this capability is still under development, the way you ask for data is important.
+The clarity with which you ask for data is important.
 Check the following examples on the best way to ask for data, depending on your use case.

 #### Get all data